t2kx/PracticalDevOpsTraining/Exercises/exercise04.md

 1. Open *Application Insights Search* in Visual Studio while debugging your application.
 Refresh `http://localhost:2690/api/books` multiple times.
 See if your application telemetry appears.<br/>
    ![Application Insights Search](img/visual-studio-application-insights.png)

+## Extra

+1. Find out how to push Trace events also to Application Insights

+1. Implement some Trace statements in the code and verify the results in Application Insights